Skip to Content

 About the Drive from Vancouver to Hope

-The most direct route from Vancouver city to Hope is 153 km (95 miles).
+The most direct route from Vancouver City to Hope is 153 km (95 miles).
 However, if you want to enjoy the best places along the way you will have to take a few short detours to visit places like Chilliwack and Harrison Hot Springs.

 Without stopping and traffic, this drive can easily be completed in under two hours.
 With that said, there are some pretty epic attractions along the way that I’m sure you won’t want to miss.
 Give yourself the better part of a day to enjoy the road trip from Vancouver to Hope and stop at a couple of the places I mention below.

-It’s important to remember that delays due to traffic and snow are common along with the route.
+It’s important to remember that delays due to traffic and snow are common along the route.
 Always give yourself more time than expected, and be patient.

-7 BEST Stops on the Drive from Vancouver to Hope
+8 BEST Stops on the Drive from Vancouver to Hope

-1. Alouette Lake
+2. Alouette Lake

 Gold Creek Falls at Alouette Lake